sandyddeveloper/ProOpsX-AI/README.md

 ## Conclusion

-This application provides a **centralized platform** for developers, HR, and managers to **track, collaborate, and optimize workflow**, making the development process easier, more transparent, and efficient for the company.
+This application provides a **centralized platform** for developers, team leads, HR, and managers to **track, collaborate, and optimize workflow**, making the development process easier, more transparent, and efficient for the company.